external-mirrors/phoenix/README.md

 As it's written in Zig, it also automatically catches illegal behaviors (such as index out of array bounds).
 * Support modern technology better than the Xorg server.
 Proper support for multiple monitors (different refresh rates, VRR - not a single framebuffer for the whole collection of displays) and technology like HDR.
 * No tearing by default and a built-in compositor.
-The compositor will get disabled if the user runs a client compositor (such as picom).
+The compositor will get disabled if the user runs an external compositor (client application), such as picom.
 * Lower vsync/compositor latency than the Xorg server.
 * Provide new standards, such as per-monitor DPI as randr properties.
 Applications can use this property to scale their content to the specified DPI for the monitor they are on.
+* Secure by default.
+Applications will be isolated and can only interact with other applications either through a GUI prompt asking for permission, such as with screen recorders, where it will only be allowed to record the window specified or by explicitly giving the application permission before launched (such as a window manager or external compositor).
+There will be an option to disable this to make the X server behave like the Xorg server.
+* Extending the X11 protocol.
+If there is a need for new features (such as HDR) then the X11 protocol will be extended.
 * Support wayland applications, either directly or indirectly (internally or externally).
 * Support (hardware accelerated) nested X server or to be used as an XWayland server.